achilleas-k/understanding-git/slides.md

 ---

 - How your current branch differs from another (e.g., `master`)
+  - `git diff master`
-  - `git diff master`: Shows how the content of the files in the current working tree differ from the master tree
+    - Shows how the content of the files in the current working tree differ from the master tree
   - `git diff --name-only master`
+    - List the names of the files that differ

 ---